 One of the biggest myths about Agile is that it is only to be used in software-based projects.

 It is true that when the Agile Manifesto was published, it was in the context of software delivery, but Agile can be applied successfully in any business environment.
 Given the proven success of Agile development, an inevitable question for companies in the medtech, pharmaceutical, and other regulated industries is: Can we adopt Agile approaches in our environment?
 While medical device or pharmaceutical regulations do not prescribe a fixed life cycle model, activities are still presented in a sequential manner, which naturally drives organizations back into waterfall development.
 However, several medical device manufacturers have adopted Agile practices while keeping development in compliance with regulations, but conflicts still arise and decisions have to be taken in favor of agility or formality.

 Agile team members have to master the technology and know the regulatory guidelines (for example the FDA regulations, security, or technical aspects).
 There are also Agile guidelines or standards available.
 In 2012, the Association for the Advancement of Medical Implementation (AAMI) released the TIR45, which guides medical device development companies on how to use Agile under stringent quality regulatory processes.
 TIR45 is an excellent source for neophytes or hardened Agile veterans alike to gain insight into using an agile framework in the medical device industry.
-It’s a great reference point and demonstrates clear alignment with the all-important IEC 62304 standard.
-Undoubtedly, over the coming years, we will see continued growth of Agile practices in non-software based projects.
+It’s a great reference point and demonstrates a clear alignment with the all-important IEC 62304 standard.
+Undoubtedly, over the coming years, we will see the continued growth of Agile practices in non-software-based projects.